Kosm8/FFmpeg-Builds/README.md

 Static Windows Builds of ffmpeg master and latest release branch.

-## Auto-Builds

-Builds run daily at 12:00 UTC and are automatically released on success.

-### Release Retention Policy

-- The last build of each month is kept for two years.
-- The last 14 daily builds are kept.

 ## Package List

 For a list of included dependencies check the scripts.d directory.